Bear Hunting Seasons

 Field Tagging & Checking

 Upon harvesting a bear, all hunters must immediately attach their name and customer ID number securely to the carcass.

 The attached item can be anything, as long as it contains the required information.
 This information must remain attached to the carcass until it is checked.

 The carcass must be checked in by the hunter who harvested the bear.
 After the carcass is checked, a carcass tag will be issued, which must remain with the carcass to its final destination or through processing and/or storage at commercial processing or storage facilities.

-The head must remain attached to the carcass until the bear is checked.
-Bear carcasses may be checked-in quartered, with or without skin, but sex organs must remain naturally attached until checked by a Department employee.
+Bear carcasses may be quartered, with or without skin, but the head and sex organs must remain naturally attached to the skin until the bear is checked by a Department employee.